 • Electrical issue.

-Electrical issues should be checked quickly to avoid a fire.
-If you notice burning plastic when your air conditioner is on, switch it off and call us at 715-384-3163 without delay.
+Electrical issues should be inspected immediately to stop a fire.
+If you smell burning plastic when your air conditioner is running, turn it off and reach us at (715) 384-3163 right away.

-A powerful ammonia odor means there might be mold present within your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold creates.
+12. An overpowering ammonia odor means there might be mold present in your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold makes.

 Mycotoxins are hazardous to your health.
-That’s why it’s important to have a professional like House of Heating Incorporated check your air conditioner and ductwork and clean it when needed.
+That’s why we recommend having a professional like House of Heating, Inc. check your air conditioner and ductwork and clean it when recommended.

-You deserve to be comfortable in your residence and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your noxious air conditioner, reach us at 715-384-3163.
-We’ll figure out the problem quickly and resolve it at a competitive.
+You deserve to be cozy in your residence and shouldn’t have an air conditioner that smells bad.
+When you are looking for relief from your stinky air conditioner, reach out to us at (715) 384-3163.
+We’ll figure out the issue quickly and fix it at a reasonable price.